Modeling strategies for speech enhancement in the latent space of a neural audio codec: Experiments

 We also observe that fine-tuning the encoder for SE can compromise the primary role of the NAC as a high-fidelity speech codec, since the modified encoder may no longer reconstruct clean speech accurately.
 To study this effect, we test the \textbf{C-NAR}, \textbf{C-FT}, and \textbf{C-NAR-FT} models on clean speech, and report $\Delta$PESQ and $\Delta$ESTOI relative to the reference NAC before fine-tuning.
 Results show that C-FT suffers the largest degradation ($\Delta$PESQ $= -0.73$, $\Delta$ESTOI $=-0.03$), C-NAR-FT also degrades reconstruction ($-0.64$, $-0.03$), while C-NAR preserves fidelity best ($-0.32$, $-0.01$).
 From a practical perspective, this suggests different operating points depending on the target application.
-For telecommunication scenarios where compression and enhancement must coexist and clean reconstruction remains important, C-NAR is the preferred choice.
-For applications where SE performance is the sole priority, the C-NAR-FT model provides good performance while being relatively more efficient.
+For telecommunication scenarios where compression and enhancement must coexist, and clean reconstruction remains important, C-NAR is the preferred choice.
+For applications where SE performance is the sole priority, the C-NAR-FT model is the preferred choice.

+Finally, we perform a last experiment in which the C-NAR model is trained to predict a time-frequency mask from the STFT of the noisy speech signal.
+All other model hyperparameters remain the same as before, including the architecture and the MSE loss function.
+As reported in Table~\ref{RES1}, this \textbf{STFT-NAR} model yields the weakest performance across all metrics (except dWER), confirming the advantage of working in the NAC's latent space.